 My very first dog was Pu, short for Punda, which means "little horse" in Swahili.
 Pu and I first lived near the Willamette river bike path, and we leash-walked twice everyday on the path by the river (great training for us both).
 We found that she loved to swim and had a talent for fetching rocks from underwater.
-Every weekend we spent a day by the river, and I would throw sticks and balls for an hour or so and then I’d pick up my book, and she would continue swimming and start diving for rocks, bringing them to shore, and surrounding me with a ring of river rocks.
-Some of these rocks were quite big, and she would put on a good show, puffing and snorting coming out of the river, drop it in her carefully chosen location, and then she would be right back in for the next rock.
-After a an hour or two, she would be shivering, so I’d have to order her to sit in the sun to warm up.
+Every weekend we spent a day by the river, and I would throw sticks and balls for an hour or so and then I’d pick up my book, and she would continue swimming and diving for rocks, bringing them to shore, and surrounding me with a ring of river rocks.
+Some of these rocks were quite big, and she would put on a good show, puffing and snorting coming out of the river, then drop it in her carefully chosen location, and right back in the river for the next rock.
+After a an hour or two, she would be shivering and I’d have to make her to sit in the sun to warm up.

 After graduating from college I got a job in graphic design with long hours and quite a bit of travel.
 Luckily, Pu could come to the office with me when I worked in the evenings, and a coworker took care of Pu while I was traveling.
 The only problem they had with her was she would escape the back yard, only to lay on their front porch waiting my return.
 This is where she got the “Pu-dini” moniker!
 After one trip, I picked Pu up, she was in the back of my truck and I put the gate down to give her a BIG hug hello.
 I was so happy to see her.
 Funny how moments are, but this is the moment I fell in LOVE with Pu.
 Up til them she was my dog, and I took care of her, and took her on lots of walks, but it was in that moment, she snuck her way into the center of my heart and that moment changed my life forever.
 And Pu-ey, bless her little furry heart, knew....she knew her love was no longer one-sided, and that it was me and her, until forever.